casdoor/casdoor-website/docs/token/overview.md

 - The token format and expiration settings apply to both tokens equally
 - You cannot configure separate claims for `access_token` and `id_token`

-## Token Fields
+## Token fields

-The following are the available token fields in Casdoor:
+Casdoor tokens include these fields:

 - `Owner`
 - `Name`